zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ![](../.gitbook/assets/image_6.png)

-The red contours show the groups of elementary Concrete Numpy instructions that will be converted to TLUs.
+The red contours show the groups of elementary Concrete-Numpy instructions that will be converted to TLUs.

 Note that the input is slightly different from the `QuantizedOp`.
 Since the encrypted function takes integers as inputs, the input needs to be dequantized first.